frankwang0/BillingPanda/README.md

-# A  recurring billing and subscription management system
+# A recurring billing and subscription management system written in Haskell.